Although known primarily for adult-focused attractions and activities, Las Vegas offers a surprising amount of things to do for the whole family.

 Rex Center: Located off the Strip, the Rex Center tends to be more popular with locals vs. tourists.
 They do, however, offer an 18-hole mini golf course at an affordable price point.
 This could be a great option for those looking for more kid-friendly fun than just mini golf as they also offer axe throwing, rock climbing, go-karts, and laser tag.

 Admission to a single attraction costs $10, half-day passes cost $25, and full-day passes cost $40.
 Family half-day passes (4 people) are also available for $70.
-More information can be found here.
+More information on the Rex Center can be found here.

 Related: Things to do with Kids in Las Vegas.